thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick-PorousPlasticity.md

 \tdepsilonp = \dot{\lambda}\, \deriv{\sstar}{\tsigma} = (1 - f)\, \dot{p}\, \deriv{\sstar}{\tsigma}
 \]

 where $f$ is the porosity.
-Here, $p$ can be identified to the equivalent (visco-)plastic strain in the matrix and it is no more equal to the plastic multiplier \(\lambda\).
+Here, $p$ can be identified with the equivalent (visco-)plastic strain in the matrix and it is no longer equal to the plastic multiplier \(\lambda\).

 > **Note**